syncfusion-content/maui-docs/MAUI/NavigationDrawer/Navigation-Pane-Sides.md

 ---
 layout: post
-title: Configuring The Drawer In .NET MAUI Navigation Drawer | Syncfusion
+title: Configuring the Drawer in .NET MAUI Navigation Drawer | Syncfusion
-description: Learn here all about Configuring The Drawer In Different Sides support in Syncfusion .NET MAUI Navigation Drawer (SfNavigationDrawer) control and more.
+description: Learn here all about configuring the drawer in different sides support in Syncfusion .NET MAUI Navigation Drawer (SfNavigationDrawer) control and more.
 platform: maui
 control: NavigationDrawer
 documentation: ug
 ---
 # Configuring The Drawer In Different Sides in .NET MAUI Navigation Drawer

-The supplemental pane can be drawn in and out from all four sides. [`Position`]() property is used to change the side of the pane and the values are
+The supplemental pane can be pulled in and out from all four sides.
+The `Position` property is used to change the side of the pane, and the options are,

 *	[`Left`]()